gatsbyjs/gatsby/docs/blog/2017-10-20-from-wordpress-to-developing-in-react-starting-to-see-it/index.md

 My initial concerns around using a JavaScript framework such as React seem to have all been allayed.
 With server-side React, we no longer have a dependency on frontend JavaScript, so progressive enhancement is not just a possibility but a standard.
 There's momentum towards better accessibility, and for me as a developer, the tools are there (such as Babel, Chrome Dev Tools React extension, and others) for a faster, more efficient development experience.

 I'm glad to say I'm sold on the idea and methods of developing with JavaScript, and React in particular.
-The site I've re-built from Wordpress into Gatsby.js is now live at [https://freebabylon5.com](https://freebabylon5.com).
+The site I've re-built from WordPress into Gatsby.js is now live at [https://freebabylon5.com](https://freebabylon5.com).

-Together with my colleagues at [Indigo Tree](https://indigotree.co.uk "Indigo Tree: We Build Awesome Websites") we’re now looking at using Wordpress as a backend, where clients can edit their content without the worries of insecure plugins or other methods of being hacked.
+Together with my colleagues at [Indigo Tree](https://indigotree.co.uk "Indigo Tree: We Build Awesome Websites") we’re now looking at using WordPress as a backend, where clients can edit their content without the worries of insecure plugins or other methods of being hacked.

-Using GatsbyJS with its “Bring Your Own Data” strategy makes perfect sense, and we’re about to start building our first Gatsby client site using the plugin [`gatsby-source-wordpress`](https://www.gatsbyjs.org/packages/gatsby-source-wordpress/ "Wordpress content into Gatsby") to pull in our data and build a totally secure website with some pretty impressive gains on loading time.
-We’ll also sleep better at night knowing insecurities in Wordpress are no longer putting our clients at risk.
+Using GatsbyJS with its “Bring Your Own Data” strategy makes perfect sense, and we’re about to start building our first Gatsby client site using the plugin [`gatsby-source-wordpress`](https://www.gatsbyjs.org/packages/gatsby-source-wordpress/ "WordPress content into Gatsby") to pull in our data and build a totally secure website with some pretty impressive gains on loading time.
+We’ll also sleep better at night knowing insecurities in WordPress are no longer putting our clients at risk.

 The web is always changing.
 And the way forward isn't always easy to see.
 Now, with GatsbyJS, we're beginning to feel like we can visualise where things are going.